Why do we seem to "fall apart" when we discover our multiplicity?

 Internal Chaos/Lack of Role-Models for Functional Multiplicity

-Multiples don't have an built-in owners manual and no role models for internal community.
+Multiples don't have a built-in owners manual and no role models for internal community.
 Well, we do but we haven't figured out that they're everywhere.

 Role models?
 Any group that gets along in a respectful, compassionate, thoughtful manner will do.
 Group at a non-profit, the library, a business, etc.

 Then there's the PTSD.
 PTSD has some stealth built in.
 It doesn't happen immediately after trauma.
-It kinda "cooks in" when the brain realizes that a trauma hasn't been processed into long-term memory, or when something triggers a reminder of the trauma that was never "put away" in long-term memory in the first place, the brain tries to make it surface so you can "take care of it" but it becomes a feedback loop rather than getting it processed it just keeps coming back up (intrusive thoughts, flashbacks, insomnia, etc.) until something breaks the cycle.
+It kinda "cooks in" — when the brain realizes that a trauma hasn't been processed into long-term memory, or when something triggers a reminder of the trauma that was never "put away" in long-term memory in the first place, the brain tries to make it surface so you can "take care of it."
+Only this memory (or these memories in the case of C-PTSD) has a quality to it or is so incomprehensible that the brain can't figure out how to file it.
+Since this memory can't be processed, every time it's triggered it becomes a feedback loop rather than getting filed in long-term storage.
+It just keeps coming back up (intrusive thoughts, flashbacks, insomnia, etc.) until something breaks the cycle.

 The Need to Walk in Their Shoes